Kerry Washington biography

 That same year, Washington reunited with Ray co-star Jamie Foxx for Quentin Tarantino's western Django Unchained (2012).
 She plays Broomhilda von Shaft, a slave married to Foxx's character, Django.
 In the film, the pair are separated, and Django teams up with a bounty hunter (Christoph Waltz) to find her.

-Washington was once engaged to actor David Moscow.
-She is active in many social and political causes.
+Washington is active in many social and political causes.
 She is a member of the Creative Coalition and sits on the board of V-Day, an organization that works to end violence against women.
 Washington is also a strong supporter of President Barack Obama and has campaigned on his behalf.